 4) Men are victims too, according to a recent statistic.
 [Resistant Response]

-Next, I ask us consider how the responses that engage Card’s claim directly (1 and 2) differ from the resistant responses (3 and 4).
-I invite them to think about whether the responses three and four are resistant in the same ways.
+Next, I ask us to consider how the responses that engage Card’s claim directly (1 and 2) differ from the resistant responses (3 and 4).
+I invite them to think about whether responses 3 and 4 are resistant in the same ways.
 I try to prompt them to notice that the third response works to resist Card’s analogy, and the fourth response works to resist the conversation entirely.
-Response three offers beneficial friction because it engages Card’s text in ways that lead to productive conversation on the psychological impacts of terrorism and rape culture.
+Response 3 offers beneficial friction because it engages Card’s text in ways that lead to productive conversation on the psychological impacts of terrorism and rape culture.
 The last response offers no beneficial epistemic friction: it refocuses the discussion to questions about violence against men.
-Finally, I introduce the term “shadow text,” and ask them to identify which resistant response counts as a shadow text.
+Finally, I introduce the term shadow text, and ask them to identify which resistant response counts as a shadow text.

 3) The threat of rape and terrorism not the same!
 [Resistance to Card’s text]